novoselov-ab/ai-zero/README.md

 # AI-Zero

-This project is attempt to implement AlphaGo Zero paper in one C++ header file without any dependencies except standard library.
+Implementation of an AlphaGo Zero paper in one C++ header file without any dependencies.

 To achieve that [include/ai.h](include/ai.h) implements:
 * Basic multilayer neural networks